Canada–United States relations: Bilateral Cooperation

 Beyond trade, the Clinton administration maintained strong diplomatic and security ties with Canada, consistent with the longstanding partnership between the two countries.
 There were no major disputes or shifts in the broader relationship during Clinton's tenure, and the administration worked with Canada on issues such as border security and environmental protection.
 James J. Blanchard, the U.S. ambassador to Canada in 1993–1996, secretly opposed Quebec's separatist movement in the Quebec referendum campaign of October 1995.
 Blanchard engineered a last-minute statement supporting a united Canada by President Clinton.
 As a result, five days before the vote, Clinton, in response to a question asked by Canadian reporter Henry Champ, recognized the referendum as an internal issue of Canada.
 However, he then gave a minute-long statement extolling the virtues of a united Canada, ending with "Canada has been a great model for the rest of the world, and has been a great partner of the United States, and I hope that can continue."
-While the statement provided relief in sovereignist circles for not being a stronger endorsement of the "No" position, the implication of Clinton, who was popular in Quebec and the leader of the province's most important trading partner, endorsing Canadian unity had strong reverberations in the electorate.
+While the statement provided relief in sovereignist circles for not being a stronger endorsement of the "No" position, the implication of Clinton, who was popular in Quebec and the leader of the province's most important trading partner, endorsing Canadian unity, had strong reverberations in the electorate.

 Migration history

 From the 1750s to the 21st century, there has been an extensive mingling of the Canadian and American populations, with large movements in both directions.

-New England Yankee settled large parts of Nova Scotia before 1775 and were neutral during the American Revolution.
-At the end of the American Revolution, about 75,000 United Empire Loyalists moved out of the new United States to the eastern Atlantic provinces and south of Quebec.
-From 1790 to 1812 many farmers moved from New York and New England into Upper Canada (mostly to Niagara, and the north shore of Lake Ontario).
-In the mid and late 19th century gold rushes attracted American prospectors, mostly to British Columbia after the Cariboo Gold Rush, Fraser Canyon Gold Rush, and later to the Yukon Territory.
+New England Yankee settled large parts of Nova Scotia before 1775 and was neutral during the American Revolution.
+At the end of the American Revolution, about 75,000 United Empire Loyalistss moved out of the new United States to the eastern Atlantic provinces and south of Quebec.
+From 1790 to 1812, many farmers moved from New York and New England into Upper Canada (mostly to Niagara, and the north shore of Lake Ontario).
+In the mid and late 19th century, gold rushes attracted American prospectors, mostly to British Columbia after the Cariboo Gold Rush, Fraser Canyon Gold Rush, and later to the Yukon Territory.
 In the early 20th century, the opening of land blocks in the Prairie Provinces attracted many farmers from the American Midwest.
 Many Mennonites immigrated from Pennsylvania and formed their colonies.
-In the 1890s some Mormons went north to form communities in Alberta after the Church of Jesus Christ of Latter-day Saints rejected plural marriage.
-The 1960s saw the arrival of about 50,000 draft-dodgers who opposed the Vietnam War.
+In the 1890s, some Mormons went north to form communities in Alberta after the Church of Jesus Christ of Latter-day Saints rejected plural marriage.
+The 1960s saw the arrival of about 50,000 draft dodgers who opposed the Vietnam War.

 Loyalists landing in present-day New Brunswick.
-Large movements of population occurred in both directions from the late-18th to 20th century.
+Large movements of population occurred in both directions from the late-18th to the 20th century.